Gosford railway station

 Gosford railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the Central Coast city of Gosford, opening on 15 August 1887.

 Between January 1960 and April 1982, Gosford was the northern extremity of the electrified network.
 The station buildings were demolished and replaced by the current structure which opened on 10 September 1993.

 An extensive network of stabling sidings exist north and south of the station.
 A functioning water crane is located at the northern end of Platform 2 and is used occasionally by passing steam locomotives.

+Facilities

+Bike shed at Gosford railway station, New South Wales, providing secure bicycle storage for commuters.

+Inside view of the café located on the platform.

+Gosford station provides passenger amenities including a café located on the platform.
+It also provides bicycle parking facilities, including a free public bike shed with 38 spaces available to Opal card holders and eight bicycle lockers available for hire.